HypothesisWorks/hypothesis/docs/extras.rst

 hypothesis[fakefactory]
 -----------------------

-`Fake-factory <https://pypi.python.org/pypi/fake-factory>`_ is another Python library for data generation. hypothesis.extra.fakefactory is a package which lets you use fake-factory generators to parametrize tests.
+:pypi:`faker` is another Python library for data generation. hypothesis.extra.fakefactory is a package which lets you use Faker generators to parametrize tests.
+(tha name mismatch is because Faker used to be called fake-factory)

-The fake-factory API is extremely unstable, even between patch releases, and Hypothesis's support for it is unlikely to work with anything except the exact version it has been tested against.
+The Faker API is extremely unstable, even between patch releases, and Hypothesis's support for it is unlikely to work with anything except the exact version it has been tested against.

-hypothesis.extra.fakefactory defines a function fake_factory which returns a strategy for producing text data from any FakeFactory provider.
+hypothesis.extra.fakefactory defines a function fake_factory which returns a strategy for producing text data from any Faker provider.

 So for example the following will parametrize a test by an email address: